 Our internal medicine residency is a small, close-knit program.
 Residents get to know each other in and out of the hospital, often going on hikes, meeting for trivia night, and sometimes even taking trips together.
-There are also opportunities to build relationships with residents in other programs.
-Many of the Virginia Mason radiology and anesthesia residents rotate through medicine wards their intern year.
-In fact, after graduation this year, residents from all programs (medicine, surgery, anesthesia, and radiology) joined each other for a celebratory night of karaoke!
+There are also opportunities to build relationships with residents in other programs, as many of the Virginia Mason radiology and anesthesia residents rotate through medicine wards their intern year as part of the preliminary and transitional year programs.

 Both the program leadership and attending physicians are easily accessible, supportive, open to new ideas, and heavily invested in resident education.
 Attendings provide a nice balance of support and autonomy, giving residents graduated responsibility as their clinical skills improve.

 As there are very few fellows, residents work directly with subspecialty attendings.
 Many are consistently among the most highly-rated teachers.
-On inpatient months, subspecialty attendings are amiable and accessible for consultation.
-Electives provide further opportunities for working one-on-one in an outpatient environment.
+On inpatient months, subspecialty attendings are amiable and accessible for consultation, as well as providing weekly didactic teaching.
+Electives provide further opportunities for working one-on-one with specialists in an outpatient environment.
 Whether planning a career in general internal medicine or aiming for fellowship training, these relationships can be incredibly valuable.

 Take a look at our Instagram to see some of the camaraderie and culture we are talking about!